asanurag/Task-Manager/README.md

 Features -

-Add new tasks with title, description, priority, and due date Edit existing tasks
+- Add new tasks with title, description, priority, and due date,
+- Edit existing tasks,
-Delete tasks
+- Delete tasks,
-Mark tasks as completed or incomplete
+- Mark tasks as completed or incomplete,
-Filter tasks by completion status (all, completed, pending) Sort tasks by priority or due date
+- Filter tasks by completion status (all, completed, pending),
+- Sort tasks by priority or due date.

 Technologies Used -

-React
+- React
-Redux
+- Redux
-React Router (for routing)
+- React Router (for routing)
-Redux Toolkit
+- Redux Toolkit

 Acknowledgments -

-React
+- React
-Redux
+- Redux
-React Router
+- React Router
-Redux Toolkit
+- Redux Toolkit

 # Getting Started with Create React App